-Revisiting Barcelona’s last Xl before Lionel Messi’s first-team debut in 2004
+Revisiting Barcelona’s final Xl before Lionel Messi’s first-team debut, 2004

-Barcelona’s last game before the Messi era officially began was a 1-0 win over CD Numancia in October 2004 and we’ve taken a look at that Xl.
+Barcelona’s last game before the Messi era officially began was a 1-0 win over CD Numancia a couple of weeks prior to that debut and we’ve taken a look at that Xl.

 After coming through the Barcelona academy, Valdes managed to cement his position as the club’s first-choice goalkeeper before Messi’s debut.